After introductory remarks by Robert Sanders, founder of

 6/93 Treasury at $4,187, of which $2,215 are prepaid Jersey Starquest funds.

 9/93 Final issue of Sidereal Times to be edited by John Simpson.
 John dies of a heart attack while bicycling on Sept.
 19, a heavy blow to the AAAP and his many friends.

-John was a 1966 graduate of Princeton University and a professional photographer.
+10/93 Sidereal Times carries several tributes to John Simpson.
+A memorial service is held at Trinity Episcopal Church in Princeton on Oct.
+16. John was a 1966 graduate of Princeton University and a professional photographer.
 Steve Cole assumes editorship of Sidereal Times.
 A complete description of the duties of the officers and appointed chairpersons of the club is printed in this issue.

 11/93 AAAP votes to name the observatory the John W. H. Simpson Observatory.
 Member Russell Hulse is awarded the Nobel Prize in Physics for his work in the mid-seventies on binary pulsars, jointly with his teacher Joe Taylor of Princeton.
 Treasury is at $4,001 with $300 in the capital improvement account.
 Sidereal Times reverts to previous format (8.5” x 11”) for most future issues.

 12/93 Prof. and member Freeman Dyson speaks to the AAAP on the subject of “Revolutions in Astronomy.”

 4/94 Astronomy Day at Jenny Jump State Forest, with AAAP participation.